The Congregation of the Mission (Vincentian Fathers and Brothers) is a Society of Apostolic life 'born' during a homily of St Vincent de Paul in 1617.

-The 'Vins' came to Bathurst, from Ireland in 1889 to run St. Charles' Seminary and St. Stanislaus' College.
-By then, both were located in the towered 'Stannies' building that faces Brilliant Street, Bathurst.
+The 'Vins' came to Bathurst, from Ireland in 1889 to run St Charles' Seminary and St Stanislaus' College.
+By then, both were located in the towered 'Stannies' building on Brilliant Street, overlooking Bathurst.

 The Seminary closed in 1891 but the College remains, the latter having begun in 1867 near the Cathedral.
-Among the first Vincentians to arrive was Deacon Joseph Slattery CM, who completed his studies at St. Charles' before ordination to the priesthood.
+Among the first Vincentians to arrive was Deacon Joseph Slattery CM, who completed his studies at St Charles' before being ordained to the priesthood.
 He was a gifted scientist, a pioneer in radiography who took the first medical X-Ray image in Australia.

-Currently, Fr Peter Reedy CM is resident Chaplain at St. Stannislaus College, the current link in a long chain.
-Other apostolates in the Diocese engaged in by the Vincentians have included parish ministry, such as Father Anthony Mannix CM, who has served in the Cathedral Parish in recent times.
-A new Vin ministry in the Diocese is prison chaplaincy, with Father Greg Walsh CM now posted at Bathurst Correctional Centre.
+Currently, Fr Peter Reedy CM is resident Chaplain at St Stanislaus’ College, the current link in a long chain.
+Other apostolates in the Diocese engaged in by the Vincentians have included parish ministry and prison chaplaincy, with Father Greg Walsh CM now posted at Bathurst Correctional Centre.

 The Province to which the Vincentians in Bathurst belong was, until recently, called "The Australian Province" but now it is named "The Oceania Province", a recognition of the presence of the Vins in several Pacific nations, especially Fiji.